Search train tickets to Boston

 Where is the train station in Boston, MA?

 The busiest train station in Boston is South Station.
+The distance between South Station to the center of Boston is 0.6 miles.
 There are several other active stations in addition to this main station.
-The most popular train stations in Boston are:
+The other popular train stations in Boston are:

 - Back Bay Station - 145 Dartmouth St